Mixolyde/clueless-play/README.md

 Clueless Server Implementation using Play Framework in Scala.

-This application is to allow one or more players play a game of Clueless, which is like Clue, but with simplified movement.
+This application is thee server which allows one or more players to play a game of Clueless, which is like Clue, but with simplified movement.
 This code establishes the RESTful server for maintaing the state of games and handling move instructions.